The Value of Vintage Star Wars Action Figures

 When looking to purchase vintage Star Wars figures you are best buying from an established site such as eBay or Amazon.
 These sites offer you protection and lessen the chance of you being scammed by unscrupulous sellers.

-When dealing with sellers, PLEASE remember that most of these items will be without boxes and original packaging so if you are buying these to hold onto and sell when they get even rarer you need the figures and packaging in mint condition.
-All the action figures in this hub are from the Vintage era (1977-1989).
+When dealing with sellers, PLEASE remember that most of these items will be without boxes and original packaging so if you are buying these to hold onto and sell at a later date.
+Then you will need the figures in perfect condition and its packaging to be original and in mint condition.
+All the action figures in this article are from the Vintage era (1977-1989).

-Luke Skywalker (Photo A)Jedi action figure.
-This figure was very popular and sees Luke dressed in black he will have a cloak and his right arm will have a green light saber that will slide down his arm or attach to his hand( Depending on which film it was released to tie into).
-EBay lists start at 0.99 pence but postage will be £1 plus for packaging.
+Let us start with one of the main characters from the original trilogy.
+This is the Luke Skywalker (Photo A) .
+This figure was very popular and as you can see, Luke is dressed entirely in black.
+The figure will also have a cloak and his right arm will have a green light sabre that will slide down his arm or attach to his hand.
+(This will depend on which film this toy was released to coincide with.)
+Jedi action figure

 Rare Star Wars Action Figures